-ATCOR is a method used to reduce atmospheric and illumination effects on satellite image data to retrieve physical parameters of the earth's surface such as atmospheric conditions (emissivity, temperature), thermal and atmospheric radiance and transmittance functions to simulate the simplified properties of a 3D atmosphere.
+ATCOR is a method used to reduce atmospheric and illumination effects on satellite image data to retrieve physical parameters of the earth's surface such as atmospheric conditions (emissivity, temperature), thermal, atmospheric radiance, and transmittance functions to simulate the simplified properties of a 3D atmosphere.

-The method is restricted to high resolution satellite imagery.
+The method is restricted to high-resolution satellite imagery.
 The algorithm can be applied to multispectral and panchromatic imagery.
-The objective of this method is important for analysis in order to:
+The objective of this method is important for the analysis:

 - Remove or reduce the influence of atmospheric and solar illumination

 - Be able to compare multi-temporal satellite images with different times of acquisition.
 After time atmospheric correction, changes observed are due to different features on the earth's surface rather than differences of the atmospheric condition